melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Hardly checked for new TPs today because of time crunch.
 There were some previously missed in 74.
 Ugh - consider ignoring that plot in Tp analysis.
 Relatedly, had a couple more no-tp plants bud/flower today.
 Thinking that in the MS these can be noted by saying they were mostly on the boundary and there were questions about being in or not.

+### Jun 29 2021

+Weather is weird.
+Didn't start until around 9 but the weather was great, but then it cooled off around 11.
+This is during the very cool and wet week - temperatures around the 40s.
+It will be good to use the time of observation as an intercept (note: check that this exists).

+Skipped the final plot (9) due to threatening weather.
+It would have been another observation at 40 degrees showing no observations - would have helped standard error but perhaps not much else.

+Grant joined today to check on signs of animal use.
+Tons of moose signage.
+Large-ish vertical-running scars on aspens that expose lower layers of bark - caused by teeth (!).
+There were a few of these that looked very fresh (definitely from this season) in the aspen stand housing 4 and 20-22.
+There were also some smaller aspen trees toppled, either by pushing them over or by pulling them down while browsing on top layers.
+There are a few of these that look fresh (bark isn't dried yet) in the same aspen stand.
+Is this the only area with these signs of browse?
+This does make me nervous about sensors.

+### Jul 1 2021

+Emerging plant (toothpick) hunting has been poor recently.
+Missing lots seen every day.
+I think there will be too much bias to tell mean emergence dates at each plot.
+It will still be possible to get first days of emergence, though.
+I do need to do surveys at the end to get a total toothpick count.

+Love the Dodecatheons!
+Also the columbines are out and doing very well right now - sticking mostly to shaded areas.

+Speaking of plants that do well in the shade - the Arnicas (?) look like a shade-adapted species that could be used in a forest movement study.
+Or perhaps for edge effects?
+Is this the same species (or one of the species) that Young was studying in the 80s in the Medicine Bow range?

+Weather continues to be weird.
+Was clear when I started around 8 but I got rained on around 10:30 while working on plot 74.
+Waited in the car for an hour before finishing.

+I did a pollinator observation in the plot I missed last time (plot 9).
+Started at 1:24 pm.
+Was warm-ish when (or rather right before) I started but it quickly clouded over.
+Of course, no pollinators observed (ugh).
+Made me wonder about what the best way to assign a temperature to each observation period would be - the beginning?
+Averaged over the time window?

+I did see a Bombus (one of the small ones - mixtus? didn't get a great look) look at but skip *Thermopsis* but did land on a wallflower in plot 59.

+Lots more flowers from Monday to today than there were from last Friday to Monday.
+Must have been a few good warm-ish days.
+Makes me wonder about springing and path dependence...